ros2/ros2_documentation/source/Tutorials/Launch-files-migration-guide.rst

 ^^^^^^^^

 * `In ROS1 <http://wiki.ros.org/roslaunch/XML/rosparam>`__
-* It allowed loading parameters from a yaml file
+* Loads parameters from a yaml file
 * It has been replaced with ``from`` atribute of ``param`` tag

 Example